quantopian/qgrid/README.rst

 Qgrid runs on `Python 2 or 3 <https://www.python.org/downloads/>`_.
 You'll also need `pip <https://pypi.python.org/pypi/pip>`_ for the installation steps below.

-Qgrid depends on the following three Python packages:
+Qgrid depends on the following five Python packages:

     `Jupyter notebook <https://github.com/jupyter/notebook>`_
       This is the interactive Python environment in which qgrid runs.